flix/book/src/dependencies.md

 # Specifying Dependencies

-Dependencies shared by all build flavours are specified within the `[package.dependencies]` section of `FlixProject.toml`.
+Dependencies shared by all build flavours are specified within the `[package.dependencies]` section of `flix.toml`.
 Dependencies specific to a particular build flavour are specified in `[build.<flavour>.dependencies]`, for example:

 ```ini
 [package]